 The infamous roundup of the Navajos by the United States Army in 1863 and subsequent captivity until their release in 1868 was traumatic.
-During this period, some Navajos escaped and returned home or took refuge among the Apache groups.
-Some avoided capture at the time when the tribe was rounded up.
-Even though the Treaty of 1868 provided for a reservation with distinct boundaries, some of these escapees were afraid of the soldiers and reluctant to move onto the reservation.
-Others felt that the treaty reservation was not big enough.
-Consequently, some Navajo People such as the Ramah Band of Navajos remained outside the reservation.
+During this period, some Navajos escaped and returned home or took refuge among the the treaty reservation was not big enough.
+Consequently, Navajo People such as the Ramah Band of Navajos remained outside the reservation.
 Further, the treaty stipulated that all Navajos were to live within the reservation boundaries.
 Those individuals who took up residence on public lands were looked upon as squatters.
 As such, they could be dispossessed by the white settlers coming in after them.
 When the Enabling Act of 1866 was passed, many Navajos were living on railroad land from which they could be removed (Hastiin Biyo' Lani Yee Biye' n.d.).